chaofengc/IQA-PyTorch/README.md

 ### ⏬ Download Benchmark Datasets

 For convenience, we upload all related datasets to [huggingface](https://huggingface.co/datasets/chaofengc/IQA-Toolbox-Datasets/tree/main). **Note that we only collect the datasets for academic, research, and educational purposes.
-It is important for the users to adhere to the usage guidelines, licensing terms, and conditions set forth by the original creators or owners of each dataset.** Here are examples codes to download datasets from huggingface:
+It is important for the users to adhere to the usage guidelines, licensing terms, and conditions set forth by the original creators or owners of each dataset.** Here are example codes to download datasets from huggingface:

 ```
-import os, glob
+import os
 from huggingface_hub import snapshot_download

 save_dir = './datasets'
 os.makedirs(save_dir, exist_ok=True)

 filename = "meta_info.tgz"
 snapshot_download("chaofengc/IQA-Toolbox-Datasets", repo_type="dataset", local_dir=save_dir, allow_patterns=filename, local_dir_use_symlinks=False)

 os.system(f"tar -xzvf {save_dir}/{filename} -C {save_dir}")